Overview

 One system, not separate tools

-The critic, repo-graph, memory, and pet aren't independent features bolted together — they're one loop.
-What the critic learns feeds memory.
-What the repo-graph maps grounds what the critic and chat can cite.
+The code review, code map, memory, and pet aren't independent features bolted together — they're one loop.
+What the code review learns feeds memory.
+What the code map charts grounds what the code review and chat can cite.
 None of the pieces is meant to be depended on alone; together they form a second mind that's actually usable day to day.

 Part of a bigger ecosystem